peli-pro/coldcard_address_generator/README.md

 # Generate addresses for xpubs BIP44 BIP49 BIP84

-tldr: generate list of addresses from xpubs.
+__tldr__: generate list of addresses from xpubs.
 If you like it simple jump to: https://peli-pro.github.io/coldcard_address_generator/
 But you should only use it for testing, if you use it with your own xpub please use the standalone html or node version.